mvolkmann/websocket-demo/README.md

 # websocket-demo

-This demonstrates using websockets to communicate between an Angular app and two React apps embedded inside it using &lt;object> tags.
+This demonstrates using WebSockets to communicate between an Angular app and two React apps embedded inside it using &lt;object> tags.
+The Angular app was created using the Angular CLI.
+The React app was created using create-react-app.
+The WebSocket server was created using Node.js.

 To run this: